rotorvideos/developer-docs/source/index.html.md

 ## Server-side Integration

-All sessions using the Rotor API start by having the Partner use their OAuth client credentials to request a Partner level access token for the Rotor API.
-After this initial "handshake", the Partner then uses their Partner level access token to request a User level access token for use in Rotor React.
+All sessions using the Rotor API start by having the Partner use their OAuth client credentials to make a server-to-server request for a User level access token for use in Rotor React, thus associating the user ID from the Partner’s platform with a managed User object and Account on the Rotor platform.

-This access token should be used to initialize the Rotor React component and will be used for all subsequent Rotor API calls in the user's session, from the browser.
+This user's OAuth Access Token is then used to initialize the Rotor React component and will be used for all subsequent Rotor API calls in the user's session, from the browser.

 ### User integration

 The user registration/signin request is authorized with the Partner's access token, and the response will be an access token scoped to the User.

 The first time the `register` endpoint is called, it will create the managed user on Rotor and then return an access token for that managed user.
 Subsequent calls to `register` will simply return an access token for the existing managed user.